yangju2011/udacity-data-analyst-nanodegree/P6-Data-Visualization-with-D3.js/README.md

 ### version 4-6
 However, I realized that bubble chart did not well suit my goal of revealing time lapse change of cancel rate through the year.
 I decided to change my chart type of line chart and used dimple.js to plot cancel rate against month.
 I also decided to plot national average ‘-US’ first to attract audience with the title “September flights cancel rate skyrockets after 9/11 in US”, and then I created select box and allowed audience to explore different airports themselves.
 I used different colors to represent national average and selected airport to highlight the difference.

+### version 7-8
+I calculated regional average of US airports flights delayed rates to have more insights in the geographical difference.
+I used python code to get the regional value and displayed regional and national value on the chart, giving audience a general introduction and comparison.
+Then audience can navigate with the select box to choose individual airports and compare to regional data.

 ### parameter choice
 In the beginning, I used delay rate rather than cancel rate and expected to see an increased delay rate in September.
 However, I found the opposite trend: a decreased delay rate across US in September.
 I think the reason for such decrease was because many flights were canceled in September, and not considered as “delay”.
 A more straightforward parameter is “Cancelled” column itself.

 ### narrative
 I created this author driven narrative to show that in year 2001, flights cancel rate skyrockets in September after 9/11 in US.
-Readers then can explore individual airports to compare the effect of such increase with national average.
+The increase was higher in Northeast area where the attacks occurred, and lower in West, which was far away from the attacks.
+We can also observe that throughout the year, Northeast tends to have higher cancel rate in general, probably due to busy airports in the Greater New York area.
+Readers then can explore individual airports to compare the effect of such increase with national and regional average.

 ## Feedback
 ### version 1-3